Robert Touchton, Chair

 near Beallsville, OH (1970-Present).
 Founding and current President of the Barnesville Area Rails to Trails

-Committee; Past President and member of the Barnesville Rotary Club; Past Member of Board of Trustees
+Committee; Past President and member of the Barnesville Rotary Club; Other board service: Ohio Association

-graduate of Wilmington College; While at Wilmington College was a work-study participant (Randall Auto
+Wilmington College; While at Wilmington College was a work-study participant (Randall Auto parts), soccer

 Roy Joe Stuckey